vendia/blog/pages/industry-financial-services.md

       **Get the guide**

-      How to create a winning data and application strategy with Vendia's distributed ledger technology
+      How to create a breakthrough data and application strategy with Vendia's distributed ledger technology

       <Button kind="secondaryGhostPurple" label="Download now" href="https://www.vendia.com/resources/blockchain-in-modern-financial-services-2022" />